14 Tips to Avoid Rental Scams

 11. Only pay deposits with the protection of credit cards

-Typically, because of the credit card fees and significant expense of a long term rental, the balance is typically paid 60 - 90 days before arrival with a check.
+Typically, because of the credit card fees and significant expense of a long term rental, the balance is typically paid with a check 60 - 90 days before arrival.
 Look into the address of where the check is to be mailed.
 Does the address match the property manager or owner's address?
 If not, ask why.

 12. Never pay a deposit before signing a valid lease agreement